blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

       :default: ~/.winrm/winrm_client_cert.key

-      The private key file of the client certificate to use for winrm connections to Windows nodes.
+      The private key file of the client certificate to use for winrm connections to Windows nodes, if none is supplied by Nodepool.

    .. attr:: winrm_cert_pem_file
       :default: ~/.winrm/winrm_client_cert.pem

-      The certificate file of the client certificate to use for winrm connections to Windows nodes.
+      The certificate file of the client certificate to use for winrm connections to Windows nodes, if none is supplied by Nodepool.

       .. note:: Currently certificate verification is disabled when connecting to Windows nodes via winrm.